rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 There are several different inclusive strategies that conference organizers can consider (with overlaps between them):

 * **Rotating conference venues around the world**.
 [ICSE](http://www.icse-conferences.org) is a great example: each year, the conference location rotates between Europe, North America, and either one of the other continents.
 I was surprised to find that [only two conferences between ICSE 2014 and ICSE 2023](http://www.icse-conferences.org/history.html) were assigned a location in the USA, which is the most common host country for many conferences in this field.
-Caveat: this policy may have important implications for the [carbon cost of conference travel](https://blog.sigplan.org/2019/07/17/acm-conferences-and-the-cost-of-carbon/).
 * **Locating the conference in [a country that is welcoming to visitors](https://www.passportindex.org/byWelcomingRank.php)**.
-For example, [ICLR 2020](https://iclr.cc/) will be held in Ethiopia ([a rank #1 location](https://www.passportindex.org/comparebyDestination.php?p1=et&fl=&s=yes)).
+For example, [ICLR 2020](https://iclr.cc/) will be held in Ethiopia ([a rank #1 location](https://www.passportindex.org/comparebyDestination.php?p1=et&fl=&s=yes)). *Caveat*: this policy may have important implications for the [carbon cost of conference travel](https://blog.sigplan.org/2019/07/17/acm-conferences-and-the-cost-of-carbon/).
 * **Addressing the visa issue explicitly in the *Call for Papers* (CFP)**, and providing means of alternate presentation for affected authors of accepted papers.
 Such statements can help potential authors resolve worries about the risk of losing out on publication, should their travel be restricted after paper acceptance.
 	* **Remote presentation**: [OOPSLA](https://www.sigplan.org/Conferences/OOPSLA/) and [POPL](https://www.sigplan.org/Conferences/POPL/) have indicated support for *authors of all nationalities* in their CFPs since 2017 and 2018 respectively.
 They have recently been joined by another SIGPLAN conference: [PLDI 2020](https://pldi20.sigplan.org/track/pldi-2020-papers#accepted-papers).
 	* **Deferred presentation**: Another strategy is to allow authors to present their work in person at a sister conference, usually held in a different country.
 [CSCW and ECSCW](https://cscw.acm.org/2019/submit-papers.html) are some of the leaders in this space.